Guilherme Zeus

 -

-I will present a poster on Probabilistic Bijections on Nonattacking Fillings. -
+I will present a poster on Shape changing identities for permuted-basement nonsymmetric Macdonald polynomials. -

 I attend the weekly Algebraic and Enumerative Combinatorics Seminar at the University of Waterloo.